ejayxyz/tornado-cash-detector/README.md

 # Tornado Cash Detector

 Simple tornado cash detector by given  block number and tornado cash address.
+For the script to work, it is necessary that the given RPC Geth node has the debug namespace enabled in your.
+The `debug_traceBlockByNumber` method is part of the debug API.

 With minor improvements, this script can be used to detect any ERC20 token transfer to or from a specific address.